-- 1. Exclusive of Goods and Services Tax (GST); - 2.
-The actual or expected value of the contract over the full contract period, including all options to extend, or the extent to which it could be reasonable expected that the Shire of Wongan-Ballidu will continue to purchase a particular category of good, services or works and what total value is or could be reasonably expected to be purchased.
-A best practice suggestion is that if a purchasing threshold is reached within three years for a particular category of goods, services or works, then the purchasing requirement under the relevant threshold (including the tender threshold) must apply.
+- Exclusive of Goods and Services Tax (GST). - The actual or expected value of the contract over the full contract period, including all options to extend, or the extent to which it could be reasonable expected that the Shire will continue to purchase a particular category of good and/or service and what total value is or could be reasonably expected to be purchased. - If a purchasing threshold would be reached within three years for a particular contract for procurement, then the purchasing requirement under the relevant threshold (including the tender threshold) would need to be considered.